OpenEvalProject/evals/manuscripts/elife-42012/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/42012/elife-42012-fig4-v2.jpg)

-**Figure 4.:** (A) tdTomato reporter (black) reveals similar patterns of corticofugal axon growth in sagittal sections of Emx1-cre;Foxp2 (WT, top panel, N = 4) +/+Emx1-cre; Foxp2 (middle, N = 3) and Fx/+Emx1-cre; Foxp2 (bottom, N = 3).
+**Figure 4.:** (A) tdTomato reporter (black) reveals similar patterns of corticofugal axon growth in sagittal sections of Emx1-cre;Foxp2+/+ (WT, top panel, N = 4) Emx1-cre; Foxp2Fx/+ (middle, N = 3) and Emx1-cre; Foxp2Fx/Fx (bottom, N = 3).
 Note the fasciculation of axons in the internal capsule (blue asterisks) and the comparable growth of axons into the thalamus (blue arrows) and pyramidal decussation (red arrowheads).
-(Fx/FxB) Higher magnification images of the corticothalamic innervation patterns in each genotype.
+(B) Higher magnification images of the corticothalamic innervation patterns in each genotype.
 Scale Bars = 500 µm.

 ## Discussion

 The current study focused on putative roles for FOXP2 in murine cortical histogenesis, using conditional mouse genetics.
 The results demonstrate that Foxp2 is not required for establishing basic developmental organization, molecular phenotypes or efferent connectivity of Foxp2-expressing neurons in SSC of mice.
 The role of FOXP2 in neural development has been of significant interest following the identification of FOXP2 mutations that cause developmental apraxia of speech in humans (Lai et al., 2001; MacDermot et al., 2005).
 Diverse methods and genetic models have been used to interrogate FOXP2 function in a variety of brain areas and species (French and Fisher, 2014).
 Notably, recent studies primarily in mice have implicated Foxp2 in many developmental processes including cortical neurogenesis (Tsui et al., 2013), neuronal migration (Garcia-Calero et al., 2016), neuron subtype specification (Chiu et al., 2014), neural tissue patterning (Ebisu et al., 2017), neurite outgrowth and axon guidance (Vernes et al., 2011), synapse formation (Chen et al., 2016), and synaptic plasticity (Groszer et al., 2008).
 However, assessment of Foxp2 function during cerebral cortical development by means of conditional mouse genetics had not been thoroughly pursued.
 Here, Foxp2 was deleted at different prenatal ages using dorsal pallial- and cell-type specific Cre-recombinase mouse lines.

-## FOXP2 and cortical projection neuron phenotypes
+### FOXP2 and cortical projection neuron phenotypes

 FOXP2 expression is enriched in the deepest layers of the developing and mature neocortex of mammalian species ranging from mice to humans (Ferland et al., 2003; Campbell et al., 2009; Mukamel et al., 2011), suggesting conservation of the cortical cell types that utilize the gene.
 The connectivity and molecular phenotyping data generated here demonstrate that, in mice, FOXP2 expression within the infragranular layers of the developing SSC is present in nearly all CT neurons, excluded from most layer 6 CC neurons, and transiently expressed by a minor subset of PT neurons.
 This is consistent with observations of enrichment of Foxp2 in CT neurons in the primary visual cortex of adult mice by single cell RNA-sequencing and immunohistochemistry (Tasic et al., 2016; Sundberg et al., 2018), and previous findings that FOXP2 is expressed by subsets of layer five neurons (Ferland et al., 2003; Hisaoka et al., 2010; Molyneaux et al., 2015), which we show here are PT-type neurons.
 Analysis of SSC at three postnatal ages demonstrated that expression of FOXP2 by CT-type neurons is stable, whereas PT-type neurons express FOXP2 transiently, with no detectable FOXP2 expression in most PT-type neurons at P14.
 The developmental cell-type selectivity of FOXP2 expression raises important questions regarding the function of FOXP2.

 With the enrichment of FOXP2 in CT neurons, and very limited expression in CC neurons, the current study addressed whether Foxp2 expression is required to repress expression of two putative target genes, Cck and Met, which are generally excluded from CT neurons.
 Such a role would be consistent with the non-overlapping expression patterns of these genes with Foxp2 in layer 6, as well as previous reports of direct repressive control by FOXP2 in vitro (Spiteri et al., 2007; Mukamel et al., 2011; Vernes et al., 2011).
 However, deletion of Foxp2 failed to alter expression patterns of Met or Cck, suggesting other transcriptional mechanisms may mediate their cell type-specific expression in infragranular layers in vivo.
 Additionally, two important molecular features unique to FOXP2+ neurons, FOG2 and DARPP-32 expression, are unchanged following either very early or late prenatal deletion of Foxp2.
 Much broader molecular profiling is warranted, but the data indicate that Foxp2 is neither required for the specification of some of the unique molecular features of FOXP2+ layer 6 CT neurons, nor for the regulation of alternate cell-type molecular signatures that were predicted from previous analysis of FOXP2 transcriptional regulatory targets.

-## FOXP2 and early cortical neuron development
+### FOXP2 and early cortical neuron development

 Using the early expressing Emx1-cre driver line (E10.5), the data show that Foxp2 deletion does not disrupt the normal generation and migration of neurons in SSC.
 Thus, unlike other transcriptional regulators of cell-type identity (e.g. CTIP2, FEZF2, TBR1), for which dramatic changes in cell type numbers and projection phenotypes develop upon mutation (Arlotta et al., 2005; Chen et al., 2005; Han et al., 2011; McKenna et al., 2011; Molyneaux et al., 2005), FOXP2 appears dispensable for the general production of cortical neurons and the specification of the specific projection populations that normally express FOXP2.
 This conclusion is consistent with the absence of developmental defects recently reported in Nex1-cre; Foxp2Fx mice, in which Foxp2 is deleted from postmitotic excitatory neurons of the dorsal pallium (Medvedeva et al., 2018).
 These results were unexpected given the data in previous studies using in utero electroporation (IUEP)-mediated Foxp2 shRNA knockdown, which demonstrated atypical cortical neurogenesis and migration (Tsui et al., 2013; Garcia-Calero et al., 2016).
 In fact, using IUEP and identical shRNA reagents, we observed similar phenotypes to those previously reported (data not shown) (Tsui et al., 2013).
 Several explanations, based on distinct methodologies, could account for the discrepant findings using IUEP knockdown compared to hetero- and homozygous genetic deletion.
 Recent studies have revealed compensatory transcriptional responses by orthologous transcripts in some mutant mouse lines, and thus it is possible that other Foxp family members could compensate for Foxp2 removal in our studies (discussed more below).
 Additionally, when crossed with the Foxp2Fx conditional allele, Emx1-cre leads to uniform removal of Foxp2 from dorsal pallial progenitors, whereas in utero electroporation reduces gene expression in a much smaller subpopulation of cells.
 This generates a mosaic of Foxp2-positive and negative cells.
 The altered neurogenesis phenotype observed following IUEP mediated-knockdown could result from the removal of Foxp2 in a mosaic fashion in the dorsal pallium resulting in atypical interactions between neighboring FOXP2+ and FOXP2- cells.
 A similar mosaic effect could explain the altered migration observed following IUEP of Foxp2 shRNA (Tsui et al., 2013).
 Mosaic expression of mutant and wild-type alleles can influence cortical development, shown recently in mouse models of X-linked Pcdh19 epilepsy (Pederick et al., 2018).
 Resolving whether mosaic Foxp2 expression can disrupt neurogenesis and migration will require many additional studies using methods distinct from shRNA knockdown, such as in utero electroporation of Cre-expressing plasmid constructs into Foxp2Fx/Fx embryos.
 We note, however, the importance of determining the relevance of such mosaic effects, may depend on the identification of a natural context, in humans or developing mouse models, in which mosaic Foxp2 function occurs in the cortex.

 An alternative explanation is that the Foxp2-targeting shRNA used in ours and previous studies may lead to incomplete reduction of Foxp2 expression.
 This would in turn result in different adaptive responses compared to complete deletion of Foxp2 genetically.
 Similar mechanistic explanations have been posed for the discrepant observations of germline versus IUEP-mediated manipulation of doublecortin (Bai et al., 2003).
 Noteworthy is the finding that ectopic overexpression of Foxp2 results in a paradoxically similar arrest in the radial migration of cortical neurons caused by Foxp2 shRNA knockdown (Clovis et al., 2012).
 While no direct evidence currently exists, non-physiological mosaic reduction or overexpression of FOXP2 could create an imbalance that itself disrupts cortical development, while genetic disruptions fail to produce the same phenotypes.
 Finally, shRNA knockdown does have the technical caveat of potential ‘off-target’ effects, which cannot be ruled out unequivocally.
 For example, it is possible that the Foxp2 shRNAs also impact the expression of other genes including other Foxp family members, such as Foxp1, which are expressed in the cortex and could hypothetically compensate for Foxp2 function in our knockout studies.
 However, in vitro analysis of the specificity of the shRNA constructs suggested that they did not alter the levels of Foxp1 or Foxp4 expression (Tsui et al., 2013).
 Additionally, it is noteworthy that, in a previous study, quantification of Foxp1 and Foxp4 transcript levels demonstrated that these genes were expressed at similar levels in WT and Foxp2 conditional knockout embryos (French et al., 2007).
 Thus, recombination of the Foxp2Fx allele does not necesarrily trigger genetic compensation by other Foxp family members.
 Although unidentified compensatory mechanisms may mask a dispensable role that Foxp2 plays in the core aspects of cortical development studied here, based on results obtained following complete genetic removal of Foxp2 function, we conclude that Foxp2 does not play an essential role in murine SSC neurogenesis, neuron migration, subtype specification or axonal pathfinding, contrary to conclusions of other studies.

-## Functional implications of FOXP2 in developmental disorders
+### Functional implications of FOXP2 in developmental disorders

 The lack of overt changes in the generation, migration, differentiation, or axon pathfinding of SSC neurons following conditional Foxp2 deletion, using two different Cre driver lines, is important to consider in several contexts.
 The results may have implications for understanding the involvement of the cerebral cortex in speech and language impairments associated with FOXP2 mutations in humans (Vargha-Khadem et al., 2005).
 The results suggest that loss of FOXP2 function likely does not contribute to these deficits through altered cortical histogenesis.
 However, it is important to note that the present studies were carried out in mice, and thus it remains possible that novel species-specific roles for Foxp2 may have been acquired in the human lineage.
 Nonetheless, the results provide foundational knowledge that will be essential when designing studies to further address the role of FOXP2 in the development and function of specific neuronal cell types in the cortex.